asachs01/school_menu_connector/README.md

-# LinqConnect Menu Notifier
+# LINQ Connect Menu Notifier

-LinqConnect Menu Notifier is a Go application that fetches school lunch menus from the LinqConnect API and sends them via email.
+LINQ Connect Menu Notifier is a Go application that fetches school lunch menus from the LINQ Connect API and sends them via email.
 It's designed to be flexible, allowing configuration through both command-line flags and environment variables.

 ## Features